fivdi/pigpio/README.md

 Installing the pigpio C library will also install a number of utilities.
 One of these utilities is pigpiod which launches the pigpio library as a daemon.
-This utility should not be used as the pigpio Node.js module uses the C library directly.
+This utility should not be used as the pigpio Node.js package uses the C library directly.

 #### Step 2